 Artis Royal Zoo

-In the middle of the city you will find Artis Royal Zoo, the oldest Zoo in the Netherlands and one of the city’s most popular tourist locations.
+In the middle of the city you will find Artis Royal Zoo, the oldest Zoo in the Netherlands and one of the city’s most popular tourist attractions.
 The zoo was founded in 1838 and features an aquarium, planetarium, a zoological museum and the world’s only microscopic life exhibit.
 Book your tickets now and enjoy Artis, …